-We are exposed to market risk from fluctuations in interest rates on the Amended Wells Fargo Facility and on the Term Loan Facility.
-The Amended Wells Fargo Facility is a \$90,000,000 secured facility with a \$15,000,000 outstanding balance as of December 31, 2022.
-The Term Loan Facility has a balance of \$31,812,500 as of December 31, 2022.
-Future interest rate changes on our borrowing under the Term Loan Facility and the Amended Wells Fargo Facility may have an impact on our consolidated results of operations.
+We are exposed to market risk from fluctuations in interest rates on the Amended Wells Fargo Facility.
+The Amended Wells Fargo Facility is a \$75 million secured facility with a \$0.0 million outstanding balance as of December 31, 2023.
+Future interest rate changes on our borrowing under the Amended Wells Fargo Facility may have an impact on our consolidated results of operations.